 Short-term disability insurance covering normal pregnancy and childbirth creates maternity leave pay.
 Benefits may be paid when both mom and baby are perfectly healthy.

-Plus, payments may also be made during pregnancy bed rest prior to delivery, or if postpartum complications delay your return to work.
-Learn how short term disability works when having a baby.
+In addition, payments may also be made during pregnancy bed rest prior to delivery, or if postpartum complications delay your return to work.
+Accidents and non-pregnancy related illnesses may be covered as well.